B4PzwL3YVGa6/sparrowdo/README.md

     package-install ('nano', 'ncdu', 'mc' );

-Read [core-dsl](/core-dsl.md) doc to get familar with core-dsl functions available at the current sparrowdo version.
+Read the [core-dsl](/core-dsl.md) doc to get familiar with core-dsl functions available in the current sparrowdo version.

 # Plugins DSL

-Under the hood Core DSL is "call"(*) a [sparrow plugins](https://github.com/melezhik/sparrow#sparrow-plugins) with parameters.
+Under the hood the plugins DSL is just a "call"(*) of some [sparrow plugins](https://github.com/melezhik/sparrow#sparrow-plugins) with parameters.

-(\*) Not that accurate.
-Technically speaking core-dsl functions just *return* a JSON data to **serialize** a sparrow plugins with binded parameters ( so called [sparrow tasks](https://github.com/melezhik/sparrow#tasks) ) and after that the data are JSON copied ( by scp ) to the target host, where it is finally **executed** by sparrow client.

-Thus, if you want a direct access to sparrow plugins API you use the Plugins DSL.
+Thus, if you want a direct access to sparrow plugins API you use the plugins DSL.

-Examples above could be rewritten in the terms of low level Plugins API:
+Examples above could be rewritten in the terms of the low level plugins API:

     $ cat sparrowfile